aminueza/terraform-provider-minio/README.md

 ## License

-Distributed under the AGPL-3.0 License.
+All versions of this provider starting from [v2.0.0](https://github.com/aminueza/terraform-provider-minio/releases/tag/v2.0.0) are distributed under the AGPL-3.0 License.
 See [LICENSE](./LICENSE) for more information.

-`SPDX-License-Identifier: AGPL-3.0`

 ## Acknowledgements